 Maintain existing Control Actions: Numerous Control Actions are already being implemented, and are targeted to control the largest delivery mechanisms of PCBs.
 These Control Actions are expected to significantly reduce PCB loads to the River and Lake Spokane.
 Primary consideration should be given to maintaining and supporting these activities.
 Because these efforts are being conducted under the auspices of many different regulatory programs, effort to facilitate communication between these programs would be worthwhile.

+Engage in Control Actions that [rank high] in the evaluation.

+Assess if additional actions merit near-term consideration: Other Control Actions can be considered for inclusion in the Comprehensive Plan, but only after the above two priorities are met.
+Any additional Control Actions should be restricted to those that can be reasonably expected to achieve noticeable reductions in PCB loading to the river or lake.

 Gain understanding of uncertain source areas and pathways: Consistent with comprehensive PCB plans in other watersheds, initial efforts should focus on collecting data to better understand the magnitude of uncertain source areas and transport pathways, prior to implementing specific Control Actions on them.
 The source areas and transport pathways to be investigated should be prioritized by the best current estimate of their magnitude, with preference given to those source believed most likely to be contributing to elevated PCB concentrations in the Spokane River and Lake Spokane.

-Assess if additional actions merit near-term consideration: Other Control Actions can be considered for inclusion in the Comprehensive Plan, but only after the above two priorities are met.
-Any additional Control Actions should be restricted to those that can be reasonably expected to achieve noticeable reductions in PCB loading to the river or lake.

 References

 Bay Area Stormwater Management Agencies Association (BASMAA) 2010.
 Inspecting Industrial/Commercial Facilities for Pollutants of Concern.
 Training Presentation provided to participating agencies and submitted as Attachment A7 to BASMAA 2009-10 annual report. http://slideplayer.com/slide/1674264/